 Entering Student Responses into the System

-A student may enter their responses into the testing device using a mouse, keyboard, or other assistive technology.
+A student may enter responses into the testing device using a mouse, keyboard, or other assistive technology.

 In the Listening and Reading domains, students are required to select a response for an item before they can move on to the next item.
-All items must have responses before a student can submit their test.
+All items must have responses before a student can submit the test.

 The Writing and Speaking domains do not require a student response for each item to submit the test.

-The pause rules that follow apply regardless of whether the student or the test examiner pauses the test, or there was a technical issue (for example, power outage or network failure) that resulted in the student being logged off.
+The pause rules that follow apply regardless of whether the student or the TE pauses the test, or there was a technical issue (for example, power outage or network failure) that resulted in the student being logged off.
 For the computer-based Initial ELPAC, there will only be pause rules for the Listening and Reading domains.
 This means the following: